Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Summary

 2. The kinematics in the region of the MRi are consistent with those of a tidally induced spiral arm.
 A tidally induced spiral arm has negative radial velocities and $V_\phi - <V_\phi$($R$)$>$ close to zero at the location of the spiral arm \citep{2022Antoja}.

-3. We find an outer ridge made of stars with $-V_R$ values in $R$--$V_\phi$ space in the region we associate with the MRi.
+3. In $R$--$V_\phi$ space, we find an outer ridge made of stars with $-V_R$ values in the region we associate with the MRi.
 The ridge is most prominently seen in $-V_R$ and $-V_Z$, and corresponds to the median $V_\phi$ per R in a range of $14<R<18$ kpc.
 This is indicative of corotating motion like that of a tidally induced spiral arm.

 4. We perform a Fourier analysis in the region associated with the MRi to determine the two most recent pericenter passages of the Sgr.
-We find the passages happened 0.25 $\pm$ 0.09 and 1.10 $\pm$ 0.23 Gyr from present day.
+We find the passages happened 0.25 $\pm$ 0.09 Gyrs and 1.10 $\pm$ 0.23 Gyr from present day.
 When compared to other estimations of the pericenter passages \citep{2010Law, 2015delaVega, 2017Dierickx, Laporte2019, 2020Ruiz_lara_nature, 2022Antoja}, we are consistent with those values which use a range of different methods to calculate the timing.

 5. The kinematics in the region of the ACS are not confined to the overdensity and extend to lower latitudes, connecting with the disk kinematics.
 The ACS overdensity is further evidence of vertical disequilibrium in the outer disk and could be related to folds of the disk in the anticenter \citep[e.g.][]{2015Xu, Li2017, 2018Sheffield}.